Updates and servicing for Configuration Manager

-You must manually update secondary sites to a new update version from within the console.
+Manually update secondary sites to a new update version from within the console.

 Some updates for Configuration Manager are available as both an in-console update version for existing infrastructure, and as a new baseline version.

-|Version||Availability date||Support end date||Baseline||in-console update|
+|Version||Availability date||Support end date||Baseline||In-console update|

 |1606 with the 1606 hotfix rollup (KB3186654)

-New versions, like version 1610
+New versions, like version 1806, 1810, or 1902.

-Updates, that include new features for your current version
+Updates that include new features for your current version.

-Hotfixes, for your version of Configuration Manager and that all customers should install
+Hotfixes for your version of Configuration Manager and that all customers should install.